Articles

 Add attention check questions (ACQs)

-Attention check questions help you understand whether your survey participants are genuinely paying attention to what you're asking or just skimming through your survey.
-They assess how engaged respondents are with your survey and help to improve data quality by screening out disengaged participants.
+Attention-check questions (ACQs) help you determine whether your survey participants are really paying attention to what you're asking or just skimming.
+They assess respondents' engagement with your survey and improve data quality by screening out disengaged participants.

 Add ACQs at one (or more) points in your surveys to help you identify disengaged participants.
-An ACQ instructs respondents to answer a question in a specific way in order to check whether they’ve paid attention to the question.
+An ACQ instructs respondents to answer a question in a specific way to check whether they’ve paid attention to it.
 It shouldn’t leave room for interpretation.
 For example:

 When asked for your favorite color, you must select green.
 This is an attention check.